Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 The *Currency* module (?) <!---ist das ein Modul?--> provides a list of currencies with their ISO codes as well as daily exchange rates provided by the European Central Bank (ECB).

 **Taxes**
 The *Taxes* module allows you to configure the system automatic tax feature to match your specific business requirements.
-You can define specific tax classes applicable to your products, determine different tax zones where you operate, and set up an unlimited number of tax rates, which you can also specify according to their validity period.
+You can define specific tax classes applicable to your products and determine different tax zones where you operate.
+Additionally, you can set up an unlimited number of tax rates, which you can also specify according to their validity period.
 For each tax zone &frasl; tax class combination you can define tax rates.
 You can determine relevant tax zones based on country, ZIP-code, B2B/B2C, and much more.

 **Countries and languages**